fieldtrip/website/workshop/toolkit2020.md

 * [Vitoria Piai](http://vitoriapiai.ruhosting.nl/)
 * [Xiaochen Zheng](https://www.ru.nl/english/people/zheng-x/)

+# Important instruction to execute prior to starting the workshop

 As a preliminary for the hands-on sessions, we want you to provide us with some information with respect to the computational setup you have on your end.
 This is needed for us to anticipate (and ideally fix) any restrictions on your end.
 Also, it is needed to avoid a lot of time to be spent during the first session to get everybody up-and-running.

 Therefore, we want you to start MATLAB on your computer, copy-and-paste the code below into the MATLAB command line, and make a screenshot of the output you get on your screen.
 Please upload this screenshot in your personal hands-on notes google document, for reference.